KenKundert/assimilate/doc/migrating.rst

     ␣ represents a space).

 2. The string values are not quoted and special characters are not escaped.
-    The values are taking verbatim, so if you include quote characters or back slashes, they are included in the value literally.
+    The values are taken verbatim, so if you include quote characters or back slashes, they are included in the value literally.

 3. Boolean values in *Assimilate* are given as *'yes* or *'no*.
 In general,